tiennm99/nntv/README.md

 ## Game Features

-- **Turn-based gameplay**: Each move you make triggers the guards to take their turn
+- **Turn-based gameplay**: Each move you make triggers the vegetable guards to take their turn
 - **Multiple guard types**:
-  - Static Guards (red): Light up fixed cells around them
+  - Static Vegetable Guards (red): Light up fixed cells around them
-  - Rotating Guards (blue): Rotate and light up cells in different directions each turn
+  - Rotating Vegetable Guards (blue): Rotate and light up cells in different directions each turn
-  - Blinking Guards (yellow): Toggle their lights on and off each turn
+  - Blinking Vegetable Guards (yellow): Toggle their lights on and off each turn
-  - Patrolling Guards (purple): Move along predefined paths, lighting cells around them
+  - Patrolling Pest Bugs (purple): Move along predefined paths, lighting cells around them
 - **Progressive difficulty**: 12 levels with increasing complexity and new mechanics
 - **Grid-based movement**: Move one cell at a time using arrow keys or by clicking adjacent cells
 - **Stealth mechanics**: Avoid lit cells to remain undetected